fadli0029/finalproject/Project/README.md

   out = self.moving_average(target, win)
   return out
 ```
-We noticed that this was sufficient enough to give us not just smoother tiling, but less delay.
+We noticed that this was sufficient enough to give us not just smoother tilting, but less delay.
 Further processing didn't turn out as good as this one.
 As for thresholding the accelerometer value, such that it's not too sensitive, we decided to make two __sensitivity levels__ available, __level 1__ and __level 2__.

 __Level 1:__ the program will respond to a tilt (left or right) only up to __45 degrees__.

 __Level 2:__ the program will respond to a tilt (left or right) up to __90 degrees__.

-Then from our observation, the desired thresholds for each axis are as the following:
+Then, from our observation, the desired thresholds for each axis are as the following:

 <ins>Stationary</ins>:     __1950__  `<=`  __x-axis__-acclerometer-value `<=` __1970__